scrapinghub/spidermon/docs/source/item-validation.rst

 Default: ``False``

 When set, adds a field called `_validation` to the item that has validation errors.
-You can change the name of the field changing :setting:`SPIDERMON_VALIDATION_ERRORS_FIELD`:
+You can change the name of the field changing :ref:`SPIDERMON_VALIDATION_ERRORS_FIELD`:

 .. code-block:: python